ReeceM/prismic-sitemap/README.md

 [![npm](https://img.shields.io/npm/v/@reecem/prismic-sitemap)](https://www.npmjs.com/package/@reecem/prismic-sitemap)
 [![npm](https://img.shields.io/npm/dt/@reecem/prismic-sitemap)](https://www.npmjs.com/package/@reecem/prismic-sitemap)

-A sitemap generator for Next.js websites based on the pages in your [Prismic.io](https://prismic.io) backed Next.js application.
+An easy to configure sitemap generator for Next.js websites based on the pages in your [Prismic.io](https://prismic.io) CMS.

 ## About

 This package uses the [Sitemap.js](https://github.com/ekalinin/sitemap.js) package to generate the sitemaps as it handles all the needed stuff for sitemaps.
-This also gives the end user flexibility in generating the sitemap
+This also gives the end user flexibility in generating the sitemap.

+It aims to simplify the configuration required to create the sitemap, and also include it in the build process of your Next.js site by extending the `next.config.js` file.

-This package is also inspired by the live steam from Prismic.io where they built a sitemap generator.
+> This package is also inspired by the live steam from Prismic.io where they built a sitemap generator.
+But wanting to make it better like.

 ## Installation